onepanelio/core-docs/docs/getting-started/use-cases/computervision/annotation/cvat/adding_custom_model.md

 The first thing you should do is add/remove parameters from above template.
 Now, how do you figure out which parameters should you use in there?
 Use arguments/parameters that you take from user plus some system related parameter (optional).
 Some examples of this is `epochs`, `batch_size`, etc. Again, this depends on your code as well.
 In this case, our `main.py` accepts all those hyperparameters as an argument.
 If your code didn't have such an argument parser, then you can pass all hyperparameters, as shown above for `hyperparameters` parameter, and parse it in your code.

 First, you need to update `source` parameter to use code that you just clones.
 If your code is in private mode, [refer to our guide](/docs/reference/workflows/templates#git-integration-with-workflows) on git integration to know how you can use private repositories with Workflows.
 We will also have to update docker image to use PyTorch with cuda.
-Since we will be deploying this on azure for this guide, we will use `Standard_NC6` for `sys-node-pool`.
+Since we will be deploying this on Azure for this guide, we will use `Standard_NC6` for `sys-node-pool`.
 This machine has K80 GPU.

 Next, you can remove `hyperparameters`, `cvat-num-classes`, and `cvat-finetune-checkpoint` as you won't need them.